visidata/visidata.org/formats.md

 - **npy** (requires `numpy`)
     - For NumPy explorers that are working in the terminal and yearn for visibility into their data.
+    - *In development: npy will be available in the next release.*

 - **pcap** (requires `xpkt`, `dnslib`)
     - View and investigate captured network traffic in a tabular format.